Chinese burial money: Modern influence

 After the imperial period ended Chinese and Vietnamese burial and ritual customs have changed, it became uncommon for both actual and imitations of currency to be buried together with deceased individuals.
-Today it's more common for hell money to be ritualistically burned as offerings for the dead to use in the afterlife.
+Today it is more common for hell money to be ritualistically burned as offerings for the dead to use in the afterlife.
 These modern imitations of banknotes are supposedly issued by the Bank of Hell, the central bank of the afterlife.

 The critical role of spirit money is to repay the debts of the ancestors of those burning the spirit banknotes.
 The belief is that the spirit of the deceased must pay its mystical debt that it has accumulated over their life.
-According to John McCreery in the 1990 article "Why Don’t We See Some Real Money Here?: Offerings in Chinese Religion" published in the Journal of Chinese Religions 18 the burning of a large quantity of spirit money is believed to can make the difference how severely someone gets punished in the afterlife.
+According to John McCreery in the 1990 article "Why Don't We See Some Real Money Here?: Offerings in Chinese Religion" published in the Journal of Chinese Religions 18 the burning of a large quantity of spirit money is believed to can make the difference how severely someone gets punished in the afterlife.

 Despite the changed customs the basic concern remains the financial well-being of those that have died in the afterlife.
 Hell banknotes that are burned at modern Chinese and Vietnamese funerals have hyperinflated denominations, which can be as high as $10,000 to $5,000,000,000, or even higher.
-High denominations like the were also at times used with the ancient custom of clay burial money, such as a clay Jinbing having a nominal value of a million cash coins in the afterlife.
+High denominations like these were also at times used with the ancient custom of clay burial money, such as a clay Jinbing having a nominal value of a million cash coins in the afterlife.
 When modern Hell Money when introduced during the late 1800s their denominations were roughly equal to that of the contemporary circulating banknotes, but over time their denominations have exponentially increased.

 One hypothesis about the current situation where Hell Money have such high denomination states that it expanded to keep pace with the hyperinflation that occurred in China during the 1940s in the wake of World War II and that unlike the actual Chinese yuan, the denominations of Hell Money never declined, even after the Chinese economy was brought back under control following the surrender of Japan and a series of monetary reforms.
 The denominations of Hell Money and modern Renminbi differ greatly indicating that the value of money in the afterlife may not be equivalent to that used by the living.
-A writer at the HK Magazine noted that either the inflation in the afterlife is rampant, "or the cost of unliving {is} ridiculously high".
+A writer at HK Magazine noted that either the inflation in the afterlife is rampant, "or the cost of unliving [is] ridiculously high".